EmmaCaroline/EmmaCaroline/README.md

 ## Hi there 👋

-I'm a **Front-End Developer student** who enjoys every opportunity to learn something new.
+I'm a **Front-End Developer** who enjoys every opportunity to learn something new.

 :mountain_snow: Based in Vestfold, Norway